best trip CONTACT AN ADVISOR

 All meals and snacks will be provided throughout the trek, up to the last lunch on the trek.
 We understand you may be concerned about the quality of our food.
 Each meal is prepared by a chef in a small tent using a portable stove.
 Our clients are consistently satisfied with the excellence of our dishes.
 Each chef is professionally trained to prepare the best breakfasts, lunches, dinners, and snacks.
 At the end of each trekking day, a delicious dinner awaits you, cooked in the heart of the Andes, which will surely exceed your expectations about food on the trek.

 We use fresh ingredients sourced from the Cusco market and transported by pack horses led by muleteers.
-These ingredients are then prepared by our chefs to ensure each dish is fresh, healthy, and delicious.
+Our chefs then prepare these ingredients to ensure each dish is fresh, healthy, and delicious.

 Do you have special dietary needs?
 Don’t worry, we are prepared to accommodate vegetarians, vegans, and those with food allergies.